Mill Park

 Mill Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mill Park's cultural diversity is notable, with 37.4% of its population born overseas and 43.7% speaking a language other than English at home.
-Christianity is the predominant religion in Mill Park, accounting for 59.8% of people, compared to 49.8% across Greater Melbourne.
-The top three ancestry groups are Australian (15.4%), Other (14.2%), and English (13.5%).
+Mill Park has a high level of cultural diversity, with 37.4% of its population born overseas and 43.7% speaking a language other than English at home.
+The majority religion in Mill Park is Christianity, which accounts for 59.8% of the population, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups in Mill Park are Australian (15.4%), Other (14.2%), and English (13.5%), with notable differences from regional averages: Macedonian is overrepresented at 6.0% (regional average 0.7%), Italian at 12.9% (regional average 5.2%), and Greek at 6.6% (regional average 2.7%).

 Frequently Asked Questions - Diversity